vasanthaganeshk/oh-machi/README.md

-# oh-machi
+# pymirchi
-compiler for oh-machi language
+parser and tokenizer for python 2.7